Semisimple Field Theories Detect Stable Diffeomorphism: Introduction

 In Section~\ref{sec:bordandinvertTFT}, we discuss a variety of tangential structures, including structures on the stable normal bundle, structures on the stable tangent bundle, and on the unstable tangent bundle.
 Bordism groups for these are defined, as well as the bordism category.
 The classification of invertible topological field theories is discussed in Section~\ref{sec:invertTFT}.
 These are determined by characters on the homotopy groups of certain Madsen-Tillmann spectra.
 Section~\ref{sec:compntypes} contains some computations that relate these bordism groups to more familiar classical bordism groups.

-In Section~\ref{sec:DWtheories}, we construct generalized Dijkgraaf-Witten topological field theory.
+In Section~\ref{sec:DWtheories}, we construct finite path integral topological field theories.
 This utilizes the linearization of spans developed in Section~\ref{sec:SpansAndLinearization}.
-We show that generalized Dijkgraaf-Witten manifold invariants can be expressed in terms of the Pontryagin pairings constructed in Section~\ref{sec:SpansAndLinearization}.
-Our main Theorem~\ref{thm:Intro_DWdistinguish} is proven in Section~\ref{sec:mainthm} which classifies the information that generalized Dijkgraaf-Witten theories can detect about manifolds.
-In Section~\ref{sec:dimred}, we also consider the process of dimensional reduction in the context of generalized Dijkgraaf-Witten theories.
-We show that the dimensional reduction of a generalized Dijkgraaf-Witten theory is again a generalized Dijkgraaf-Witten theory.
+We show that the resulting manifold invariants can be expressed in terms of the Pontryagin pairings constructed in Section~\ref{sec:SpansAndLinearization}.
+Our main Theorem~\ref{thm:Intro_DWdistinguish} is proven in Section~\ref{sec:mainthm} which classifies the information that finite path integral theories can detect about manifolds.
+In Section~\ref{sec:dimred}, we also consider the process of dimensional reduction in the context of finite path integral theories.
+We show that the dimensional reduction of a finite path integral theory is again a finite path integral theory.

 In Section~\ref{sec:semisimple}, we first generalize the results of \cite{Reutter:2020aa} to higher dimensions, super field theories, and more general tangential structures.
 We define semisimple topological field theories and establish that they induce stable diffeomorphism invariants.
-Finally, we make use of the dimensional reduction results of the previous section to show that generalized Dijkgraaf-Witten theories are themselves semisimple topological field theories.
+Finally, we make use of the dimensional reduction results of the previous section to show that finite path integral theories are themselves semisimple topological field theories.

-In Section~\ref{sec:stablediffeomandmain}, we recall Kreck's classification of manifolds up to stable diffeomorphism~\cite{MR1709301} and relate it to our main Theorem~\ref{thm:Intro_DWdistinguish} concerning generalized Dijkgraaf-Witten theory (c.f.
+In Section~\ref{sec:stablediffeomandmain}, we recall Kreck's classification of manifolds up to stable diffeomorphism~\cite{MR1709301} and relate it to our main Theorem~\ref{thm:Intro_DWdistinguish} concerning finite path integral theories (c.f.
 Section~\ref{sec:DWtheories}).
 From this we are able to deduce Theorem B and end with a discussion of various examples and applications.

 Appendix~\ref{sec:nfindom} includes a technical discussion of finitely $n$-dominated spaces which is used to give conditions under which certain mapping spaces will be $\pi$-finite.